david-borchers/LCE_paper/README.md

 ========
 This is code to go with the paper "A latent capture history model for digital aerial surveys".

-It contains an R package called "twoplane" and a folder called "usercode".
+It contains source code for an R package called "twoplane" and a folder called "usercode".
 You will need to build the package before using it, and because the likelihood is coded in C++ you will need a C++ compiler.

 The usercode folder contains three files: